MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsCallingPolicy.md

 Controls interop calling capabilities.
 Turning this on will allow Skype for Business users to have one-on-one calls with Teams users and vice-versa.

-[!NOTE] This parameter is disabled.
+Note: This parameter is disabled.

 ```yaml
 Type: Boolean